Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 9. Skippable and Non-skippable Video ads

 Out of all the mobile advertising platforms, the in-app ads are the most effective in getting more clicks, especially when the ads are pretty catchy.
-It is because people often operate these apps during their leisure time, and do not mind checking out something new that pops up in their screens.
+It is because people often operate these apps during their leisure time, and do not mind checking out something new that pops up on their screens.

 Conclusion

-Publishing mobile ads is not only easy but also pretty effective.
+Publishing mobile ads is not only easy but also effective.
 A majority of internet users, in fact, operate on their smartphones instead of a laptop or desktop.

 Did you find this blog useful?
 Is there something I missed?
 Want to add or suggest something?
 Please let me know your thoughts in the comments below.
 I would love to hear you out.